BrrunaRibeiro/WorldQuizz/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

-* Log in (or sign up) to Github.
+- Log in (or sign up) to Github.
-* Click on the Settings link.
+- Click on the Settings link.
-* Click on the Pages link in the left hand side navigation bar.
+- Click on the Pages link in the left hand side navigation bar.
-* In the Source section, choose main from the drop down select branch menu.
+- In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.
-* Click Save.
+- Click Save.
 Your live Github Pages site is now deployed at the URL shown.

 ## Bugs

 ### Known Bugs
+- No known bugs.

 ### Fixed bugs